Obtenez 3 mois à 0,99 $/mois

 À propos de cet audio

-For years, America’s political elite and the institutions in their control have led the public to believe that domestic political violence in the United States is almost solely a rightwing phenomenon.
-What if they are wrong?
+For years, America’s elite and the institutions in their control have led the public to believe that domestic political violence in the United States is almost solely a rightwing phenomenon.
+But what if the facts tell a very different story?

-In only the last several years, corporate CEOs and conservative influencers have been killed.
-Republican justices, presidents, and their staffs have been marked for death.
+In only the last several years, corporate CEOs and conservative influencers have been killed in brazen attacks.
+Republican justices, presidents, and their staffs have been marked for threats, assaults, and even death.
 Small-cell terrorist organizations have executed sophisticated attacks on law enforcement.
 And much it has been excused, even sometimes encouraged, by an intellectual ecosystem on the left that is, even now, incubating more political violence.

-In Blood and Progress, National Review’s Noah Rothman presents a careful examination of leftwing violence in the United States–and comes away with the conclusion that violence designed to advance political objectives is, in our time, more often a project of the left.
-Indeed, today’s wave of left-wing violence and political terrorism has come to resemble similar waves of leftwing violence.
+In Blood and Progress, National Review’s Noah Rothman embarks on a mission to understand left-wing violence in the United States – and comes away with a surprising and unflinching conclusion: violence designed to advance political objectives is, in our time, more often a project of the left.
+Indeed, today’s wave of left-wing violence and political terrorism has come to resemble similar waves of leftwing violence in America’s history.

-This book shines a spotlight on the degree to which progressive activists and prominent Democrats have excused and explained away violence over the decades.
-It condemns the suite of unworthy historical heroes and martyrs to which progressives genuflect, so many of whom themselves engaged in violence and criminality and encouraged the same from their acolytes.
-It identifies a troubling trend on the American right, which increasingly clings to the same rationalizations that justify left-wing terror and bloodshed.
-And it proposes some potential off-ramps that could avert the national cataclysm that awaits us if these trends develop unabated.
+Rothman compellingly shines a spotlight on the degree to which progressive activists and prominent Democrats have excused and explained away violence over the decades.
+He condemns the suite of unworthy historical heroes and martyrs to which progressives genuflect, so many of whom themselves engaged in violence and criminality and encouraged the same from their acolytes.
+And he identifies a troubling trend on the American right, which increasingly clings to the same rationalizations that justify left-wing terror and bloodshed.

-Rothman's objective is to train American political observers to recognize leftwing violence and to apply the same scrutiny and foresight to it that they reserve for violence that comes from the right.
+This book is essential for those who want to truly understand the perilous moment in which America finds itself.
+Rothman's objective is to train American political observers to recognize left-wing violence and to apply the same scrutiny and foresight to it that they reserve for violence that comes from the right.
 We cannot arrest the trend toward political violence in America if we are focused on only one side of the equation.
-Until we resolve to respond to political violence consistently and with consistent revulsion, we will get more violence.
+Until we resolve to respond to political violence consistently and with consistent revulsion, we should expect more violence.

 Pas encore de commentaire